michaelgibson/heka-config-manager/README.md

 Configuration Management for [Heka](http://hekad.readthedocs.io/en/latest/)....using [Heka](http://hekad.readthedocs.io/en/latest/)

 Occasionally there are circumstances where it may not always be possible to leverage the existing configuration management service(assuming there is one) for the environment in which you have deployed Heka.
-In this scenario it may be useful to be able to deliver and deploy new configurations using the Heka daemon itself.
+In this scenario it may be useful to have the ability to deliver and deploy new configurations using the Heka daemon itself.

 One of Heka's Input types is the [ProcessDirectoryInput](https://hekad.readthedocs.io/en/latest/config/inputs/processdir.html).